Sahanpw11/Paddy_drone_ui/README.md

 Contributions to enhance the UI design or add functionality are welcome.
 If you're interested in contributing, please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
-However, attribution to the original authors is required.

 ## Contact

 For any inquiries or feedback regarding this UI, please contact [insert contact information].